-The first snowfalls here in Bulgaria are already a reality and the ski season is bound to kick-off soon.
+The ski season is in full swing here in Borovets.
 If you haven’t started thinking about your ski vacation, now is probably a good time to start!
 We know that it can be a pain to organize your whole ski trip, especially if you are traveling with children, but that’s why we’re here, to make things easier.

 Probably the most difficult choice to make other than “where to go” is “when to go” skiing.
 This can be even more complicated for parents, as they are limited to the school holidays for ski trips.
 Unless you don’t mind taking out a fake two-week sick leave for your kids, like my parents would do back in the day, you’ll probably be looking at either Christmas or the February mid-term break for a ski vacation.
 If this is the case, below are some things you should keep in mind.

 -In the peak of the holidays, most low-cost airlines will increase their direct flights to Sofia, but cheaper tickets run out quickly.
 We highly advise booking your airplane tickets first as soon as possible, so that you can get the best deal.

 -The resort’s resources are limited (bedding, ski/board instructors, equipment rental) and with the increase in tourists, it can be hard to find what you need last minute at a normal price.
 The first to be fully booked are the ski schools, especially private tuition.
 Some of the smaller rental shops will also start turning away clients, as they just don’t have enough equipment to give out, or they resort to really old pairs of skis to fill in the gaps.
 Even our shop, which has doubled in size for this year, gets very busy and it’s even possible for our storage lockers to run out!
 That’s why we again insist that you book as soon in advance as possible if you’re planning on coming during the mid-term holidays.